iconify/documentation/documents/pages/icon-components/ember/list-icons.md

 title: 'Iconify for Ember Function: listIcons'
 ```

-# Iconify for Vue function: listIcons
+# Iconify for Ember function: listIcons

 This tutorial is part of [Iconify for Ember functions tutorial](./index.md#functions).